 Steve Jobs once said, “It doesn't make sense to hire smart people and tell them what to do; we hire smart people so they can tell us what to do.”

 Involving the employees usually gives them more autonomy for better performances and thereby, helping them to reach their full potential.
 Achieving full potential will mean that your employees will eventually love to work for you.
-And that itself is great news and furthermore involvement will make them more loyal towards the organisation.
+And that itself is great news and furthermore involvement will make them more loyal towards the organization.
 Hence, increasing retention and reducing turnover.

 Employee involvement can be achieved with the help of employee involvement programs, open-communication, suggestion boxes, selective participation and more.
 This will help the employees to be more productive at their jobs and also become more responsible for their actions.